 Tapping on the arrow beside the flag opens a dropdown of several countries from which you can select your country.

-That is, if your phone number is 080273477112, just type in 80273477112 and you’re good to go.
+If your phone number is 080273477112, just type in 80273477112, and you’re good to go.

-If you input a phone number that has been used to sign up before, the App will ask you to input the password tied to that phone number and sign in, instead.
+If you input a phone number that has been used to sign up before, the App will ask you to input the password tied to that phone number and sign in instead.

-However, if it’s a new phone number, you’re sent a one-time password via SMS which the app automatically reads and fills in when you receive the message.
+However, if it’s a new phone number, you’re sent a one-time password via SMS, which the app automatically reads and fills in when you receive the message.

 Bundle Africa Password Set